abhishekbhadoriya421/AlbumProjet/README.md

       .catch(err=>console.log(err))
   }
 ```
-> This code is used to add new album on server
+> This code is used to add new album on the server

 ```js
 const handleDeleteAlbum = (Id) => {